COVID-19 Immunisation For 5 To 11 Year Olds

 - call the COVID-19 Vaccination Healthline on 0800 28 29 26 (8am to 8pm, 7 days a week) to make a whānau booking or if you are booking for more than 1 child (interpreters are available)

-- find a walk-in or drive-through centre offering child vaccinations near you - check the listing of vaccination centres near you
+- find a walk-in or drive-through centre offering child vaccinations near you

 What can I expect after my child's COVID-19 vaccine?